UIC Osmosis Charles Harrison Scholarship

 What if the design professions were truly inclusive—reflecting the multi-racial, multi-cultural hybridity that is the new face of our nation?

-The UIC School of Design and Project Osmosis announce the UIC Osmosis Charles Harrison Scholarship.
-Named for the design visionary who connects our shared efforts and ambitions, this award is designed to bridge creative excellence identified in Osmosis minority youth programs with mentorship and financial support for college level design studies.
+In 2014, UIC School of Design and Project Osmosis established the UIC Osmosis Charles Harrison Scholarship.
+Named for the African-American design visionary who personifies our shared ambitions, this award is designed to bridge creative excellence identified in Osmosis minority youth programs with mentorship and financial support for college level design studies.